|On This Page:|

 This option allows Designated School Officials to:

-At Stanford, only international student advisors at the Bechtel International Center are eligible to provide such certification letters.
+At Stanford, only international student/scholar advisors at the Bechtel International Center are eligible to provide such certification letters.

-The instructions detailed below are specific to international students and their dependents sponsored by Stanford University.
+The instructions detailed below are specific to international students and scholars and their dependents sponsored by Stanford University.

 STEP 1: Prepare your ITIN application in an envelope.